streamr-dev/streamr-nifi/README.md

 `ln -s {STREAMRNIFI_HOME}/nifi-StreamrNifi-nar/target/nifi-StreamrNifi-nar-1.0-SNAPSHOT.nar {NIFI_HOME}/libexec/lib`

 This way you do not need to update the .nar file to NiFi's directory every single time after compiling the processors.
-The source code for the processors is found in [/nifi-StreamrNifi-processors/src/main/java/Streamrlabs/processors/StreamrNifi](./nifi-StreamrNifi-processors/src/main/java/Streamrlabs/processors/StreamrNifi).
 After making changes you should use the commands `mvn clean install` or `mvn compile` to compile the updated .nar file.

 ## Using the processors